Spoon240/siayuanen_wad/README.md

 &nbsp;&nbsp;&nbsp;`getSalesPerformanceProductSummary(limit = 5)`
 - Displays the top-selling products based on units sold, limited to the top N results.

 &nbsp;&nbsp;&nbsp;`getSalesRecordsByDateRange(start, end)`
 - Generates a sales report within a specified date range, showing each order the total orders and revenue.
+Please Use `"2024-05-01"` to `"2024-05-05"` as a sample range to see meaningful data from the preloaded `salesLog`.
+Alternatively, you can create your own sales records by using the `checkout()` function before running this report.

 &nbsp;&nbsp;&nbsp;`getInventoryRiskReport()`
 - Analyzes product sales-to-stock ratios to determine risk levels.
 Outputs a risk score and classification for each product indicating how likely it is to run out.